k21971/EvilHack/doc/evilhack-changelog.md

 - Give tortles a slightly higher weight carry cap
 - Fix: weight of forged object could sometimes be incorrect
 - Fix: forging and object properties, stacks
+- Include player name in the title of HTML dumplogs